 Go Systems Programming: Master Linux and Unix system level programming with Go

-Save 1% on the Go Systems Programming: Master Linux and Unix system level programming with Go by Packt Publishing - ebooks Account at EMS Linux.
+Free Shipping Included!
+Go Systems Programming: Master Linux and Unix system level programming with Go by Packt Publishing - ebooks Account at EMS Linux.
 Hurry!
 Limited time offer.
 Offer valid only while supplies last.
 Key FeaturesLearn how to write system's level code in Golang, similar to Unix/Linux systems codeRamp up in Go quicklyDeep dive into Goroutines and Go

 - Learn how to write system's level code in Golang, similar to Unix/Linux systems code